RandomsCTF/write-ups/Defcamp CTF Qualification 2015/No Crypto [crypto] (200)/README.md

 3. User input is sanitized and escaped, it's not allowed to use any special characters.
 4. Encrypted data string is stored on the client side in HTML5 local storage.

-Peter the Programmer had some concerns about storing data on the client side: it just feels wrong, and is probably unsafe.
+Peter the Programmer was concerned about storing data on the client side: it just feels wrong, and is probably unsafe.
 He shared the concern, but his CEO said there is simply no time and no resources to implement a proper server-side database in time for the important launch.
-They go to Wikipedia: the article says that "there are no known practical attacks that would allow anyone to read correctly implemented AES encrypted data," so Peter makes peace with it.
+They go to Wikipedia: the AES article says that "there are no known practical attacks that would allow anyone to read correctly implemented AES encrypted data," so Peter makes peace with it.

-Let's see why Peter is wrong:
+Let's see why Peter and his CEO are wrong:

 ```
 $ echo -n "username=mallory;about=I am mallory aaaaaaaaaaaaaaaaaaaaaaaaaaa" | openssl aes-128-cbc -K AABBAABBAABBAABBAABBAABBAABBAABB -iv AABBAABBAABBAABBAABBAABBAABBAABB | xxd